ColinGreenidge8896/ColinGreenidge8896/README.md

 ## About Me

-CS student at Conestoga College with a **Network Security specialization**, focused on backend systems and low-level networking.
-I like understanding how things work under the hood — from socket protocols to containerized deployments.
+CS student at Conestoga College in the **Network Security specialization**, focused on backend systems and security within the new technological age.

--  Network Security Minor
+-  Network Security stream
--  Building backend systems, networked applications, and security tooling
+-  Building backend systems, networked applications, and useful projects
--  Comfortable working close to the metal — C, C++, sockets, Linux
 -  Looking for a co-op where I can contribute to real systems

 ## Tech Stack